The Martian Chronicles: Publication history

 First published in Thrilling Wonder Stories, August 1948.

 Plot

 The Second Expedition encounters members of a Martian community not far from their landing site.
 The Earth explorers, mistaken for delusional Martians, find themselves locked up in an insane asylum.
+A psychologist judges them to be incurably deluded and kills them, then kills himself in the belief that he too has gone insane.

 March 2000/2031: The Taxpayer

 Publication history

 First appeared in The Martian Chronicles.

 Plot

 A man named Pritchard believes he is entitled to be in the crew of the Third Expedition because he is a taxpayer.
-He doesn't want to be left on Earth because "there's going to be an atomic war."
+He does not want to be left on Earth because "there's going to be an atomic war."